ArmandoPires103/lab-user-experience-and-design/readme.md

 Take a look at the sites above and notice what makes these sites successful and an example of good UX and UI.
 Use the categories from [Nielsen’s Heuristics: 10 Usability Principles To Improve UI Design](https://aelaschool.com/en/interactiondesign/10-usability-heuristics-ui-design/) to confirm the design success.

-## Instructions
+### Part 3 - Case Report Writing

-You've seen examples of a UX Case Study Analysis.
+Below are examples of a UX Case Study Analyses.

 - [Jambb](https://www.finna.wang/jambb)
 - [Memento](https://mahsakeyhani.com/memento.html)
 - [Perfect Recipes App](https://blog.tubikstudio.com/case-study-recipes-app-ux-design/)

-In your ` case-study.md` file, create a **mini UX Case Study**.
-Use the `assets` folder for any images that you want to include.
+In your ` case-study.md` file, use `markdown` to prepare a mini UX case report Use the `assets` folder for any images that you want to include.

-### Case Report Writing

-User `markdown` to prepare a mini UX case report with the following structure:
+The report should loosely have the following structure:

 1. **Introduction:** Brief description of the website's purpose.
 1. **Methodology:** Outline the methods used for analysis (e.g., [heuristic evaluation](https://aelaschool.com/en/interactiondesign/10-usability-heuristics-ui-design/), user journey mapping, site research, click-thru and assess....)